Phone: (209) 946-2575

 The Engineering Management core consists of courses that cover key topics within engineering management and business administration.
 In addition, the curriculum includes a large number of engineering electives that provide students with the flexibility to custom design a curriculum to fit their career objectives.

 The Engineering Management Program at the University of the Pacific seeks to graduate engineers ready to enter professional practice or pursue graduate level studies.
-The educational objectives of the Engineering Management Program are to graduate engineers that:
+Within a few years of graduation, graduates of the Engineering Management program are expected to:

-- Are ready to enter professional practice or pursue graduate level studies;
+- Enter professional practice or pursue graduate level studies;

 - Use engineering knowledge as a base for solving problems requiring business and analytical skills;

-- Are able to work in a wide array of different industries, positions and projects; and,
+- Work in a wide array of different industries, positions and projects; and,

 - Seek continual professional development and lifelong learning.